The Duel (Chekhov novella): Plot

 Laevsky decides to leave town for Petersburg.
-He says that he will go first and send for Nadezhda Fyodorovna after he is settled, but Samoylenko and Von Koren know that this is his way of abandoning her.
-Since he has no money, he asks Samoylenko to loan him 100 rubles.
-Samoylenko agrees but does not have the money.
-He tells Laevsky he will have to borrow it in turn from a third party, then, after Laevsky leaves, asks Von Koren for a loan.
-Von Koren agrees on the condition that Laevsky take Nadezhda Fyodorovna with him to Petersburg.
+He says that he will go first and send for Nadezhda Fyodorovna after he is settled, but Samoylenko and Koren know that this is his way of abandoning her.
+Since he has no money, he asks Samoylenko to loan him 300 roubles.
+Samoylenko agrees, but does not have the money.
+He tells Laevsky he will have to borrow it in turn from a third party, then, after Laevsky leaves, asks Koren for a loan.
+Koren agrees, on the condition that Laevsky takes Nadezhda Fyodorovna with him to Petersburg.

 Laevsky returns a day later to get the money.
-Von Koren treats him contemptuously and refers to his personal difficulties.
+Koren treats him contemptuously and refers to his personal difficulties.
 Laevsky becomes furious and accuses Samoylenko of betraying his confidence.
 Samoylenko indignantly denies the accusation, but Laevsky threatens both of them in an attempt to get them to leave him alone.
-Von Koren twists this into a challenge to a duel and accepts.
+Koren twists this into a challenge to a duel, which he says he accepts.
 Laevsky agrees, their friends cannot talk them out of it, and they make arrangements for a duel with pistols.

-Meanwhile, Nadezhda Fyodorovna is being pursued by Kirilin, the police captain of the town.
-The two of them once had an affair, which she admits was a mistake.
-He attempts to blackmail her into having sex with him again under threat of being exposed as an adulterer.
+Meanwhile, Nadezhda Fyodorovna is being pursued by Kirilin.
+He attempts to blackmail her into having sex with him again under the threat of being exposed as an adulterer.
 She finally agrees to meet him again that night and one more night afterwards.
 Another of her pursuers, the tailor's son Atchmianov, discovers her assignation with the police captain.

 The night before the duel, Laevsky is drinking and playing cards.
 Atchmianov tells Laevsky to follow him to meet someone about very important business.
 He leads Laevsky to the room where Kirilin and Nadezhda Fyodorovna are having sex.
 Laevsky then goes home, more upset about her affair with the police captain than about the duel.

-The morning of the duel, both Laevsky's and Von Koren's friends try to talk them into forgiving each other.
-Laevsky agrees and apologizes, but Von Koren insists on going through with it.
-Laevsky deliberately misses, firing his pistol into the air.
-Von Koren, who is a practiced shot, takes aim at Laevsky's head.
-Meanwhile, the Russian Orthodox deacon, who has been hurrying to the scene, appears from the bushes and shouts, causing Von Koren to flinch and miss Laevsky.
+The morning of the duel, both Laevsky's and Koren's friends try to talk them into forgiving each other.
+Laevsky agrees and apologizes, but Koren insists on going through with it.
+Laevsky deliberately misses, firing his pistol into the air, but Koren takes aim at Laevsky's head.
+Meanwhile, the deacon, who has been hurrying to the scene, appears from the bushes and shouts, causing Koren to flinch and miss Laevsky.

 Laevsky returns home and has a change of heart.
-He falls back in love with Fyodorovna; they marry three weeks later.
+He is now in love with Nadezhda Fyodorovna again, and they are married three weeks later.
 In the wake of the wedding, Laevsky is a changed man, working hard to pay off his debts.
-Von Koren prepares to leave town.
+Koren prepares to leave town.
 He is amazed at Laevsky's transformation and says that if Laevsky had been like this originally, they could have been good friends.
-Before he leaves, he visits the newlyweds' home, where Laevsky and Nadezhda Fyodorovna greet him warmly.
-Laevsky and Von Koren shake hands, and they all say emotional goodbyes.
+Before he leaves, he visits the newlyweds' home, where Laevsky and Nadezhda Fyodorovna greet him awkwardly.
+Laevsky and Koren shake hands, and they all say emotional goodbyes.